-You see, despite coffee’s uplifting and rich flavor, all the ways it appears to positively affect your health, and the delightful aroma that’s enough to have you jumping out of bed like a kid on Christmas morning...
+Despite coffee’s uplifting and rich flavor, all the ways it appears to positively affect your health, and its delightful aroma...

 The truth is, not all coffee is created equal—especially when it comes to your health.

-This leaves you a stale, uninspiring brew with a laundry list of negative issues to your health, the farmers who grow it, and the environment.
+This leaves you a stale, uninspiring brew with a laundry list of negative consequences for your health, the farmers who grow it, and the environment.

 If you care about the taste, health benefits, and environmental impacts of something you likely drink every day, you just might want to consider switching to a new brew.

-In this article, you’ll learn about the problems with commercial coffee and how you can ensure your morning drink of choice isn’t a major Grinch to you and the planet.
+In this article, you’ll learn about the problems with commercial coffee and how you can ensure your morning drink of choice is as healthy as nature intended it to be.

 The Problems With Conventional Coffee

-Did you know coffee is one of the most heavily sprayed crops in the world?
+Coffee is one of the most heavily sprayed (with pesticides!) crops in the world¹

 At least that’s the case with the majority of commercial coffee, where the primary goal is to minimize costs and maximize yield.